f4pga/prjxray/docs/format/db.rst

 Introduction
 ------------

-This section documents how prjxray represents the bitstream database
+This section documents how prjxray represents the bitstream database.
+The databases are plain text files, using either simple line-based syntax or JSON.
+The databases are located in `database/<device_class>/`.
+The `settings.sh` file contains some configurations used by the tools that generate the database, including the region of interest (ROI, see [[Glossary]]).

 These ".db" files come in two common flavors:
  * `segbits_*.db`_: encodes bitstream bits